Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 Justice and healing for survivors.

-Through our legal advocacy program, SAFE seeks justice for victims of elder abuse.
-SAFE's team of attorneys, paralegals and legal advocates provides information and support, including legal services, referrals and court accompaniment.
+Through our legal advocacy program, we seek justice for victims of elder abuse.
+CHANA's team of Elder Abuse attorneys, paralegals and legal advocates provides information and support, including legal services, referrals and court accompaniment.

 - Legal services: Discuss the legal process; provide information to help make informed decisions; and pursue civil and criminal legal remedies.